Franz Servatius Bruinier: Life

 In the Autumn/Fall of 1926 the Ullstein editor Reinhard R. Braun founded a new cabaret series, the so-called "MA" (Montag-Abends / Monday evenings).
 Franz and his brother August were closely involved in the conception and implementation of the project.
 The other two Bruinier brothers, the singer Karl Bruinier and the instrumentalist Ansco Bruinier who is described in this context, as a jazz trumpeter, also performed regularly.
 The programmes were unusually diverse.
 They included pieces by contemporary composers (Igor Stravinsky, Paul Hindemith, Ernst Krenek) and readings from contemporary authors.
 There were scenes of melodrama, parodies of well-known theatre productions, revues written by members of the cabaret, and more.
 Franz Bruinier played an important role both as composer and as pianist.
 For instance, he wrote the music for "Paris Burns" ("Paris brennt"), a poem by Yvan Goll which the cabaret impresario Reinhard Braun had adapted to incorporate an "ecstatic scene with jazz", and which ended up incorporating a version of "The Great Gate of Kiev from Mussorgsky's popular suite, Pictures at an Exhibition.
 Brecht regularly attended the "MA" productions and also featured as an author in the programmes, for instance on 28 February 1927 with a song, written - probably especially for this show - jointly with Bruinier, entitled "Song vom Auto" (loosely, "Song on the automobile").

 The manuscripts for Brecht's "Hauspostille" compilation include more song setting by Bruinier for Brecht lyrics/poems from 1927, notably for "Erinnerung an die Marie A" / "Reminiscence of Marie A.", "the Ballade of Hanna Cash" and "The Song of Surabaya-Johnny".
 Again, some of the manuscripts show Brecht and Brunier as jointly responsible for the settings, while on others it is just Bruinier's name that appears.

 Bruinier spent the summer of 1927 in the Harz region where he served as music director for the festival at the open-air Bergtheater built into the hillside above Thale.
 One of his contributions involved writing stage music for Friedrich Hebbel's Nibelungen trilogy.
 On the recommendation of Tilla Durieux he applied successfully for the post of Kapellmeister (loosely, "musical director") with the Netherlands Operetta Society in The Hague.
 There he composed music for another revue.
-I March 1928 also made a guest appearance in Amsterdam in the "MA" programme entitled "Mitropa", which featured many numbers by him, including "Paris Burns" ("Paris brennt") and three Brecht songs.
+In March 1928 he also made a guest appearance in Amsterdam in the "MA" programme entitled "Mitropa", which featured many numbers by him, including "Paris Burns" ("Paris brennt") and three Brecht songs.